$2 - $5 Suggested Donation

 Join us this summer to learn all about Toronto's native, wild bee populations in this year's Speaker Series, Wild Bee Buzz Talks!
-Over the course of four lectures by local bee experts, we will explore everything from High Park's bee phenology, to urban bee survival skills, and the ways we can protect these vital insects for years to come.
+Over the course of four lectures by local bee experts, we will explore everything from native plant gardening for pollinators, to the ways scientists are learning more about bumblebee habitat in order to protect these vital insects for years to come.

 Presented in collaboration with City of Toronto and the Rotary Club of Toronto.

 In this illustrated talk, native plant gardening expert and author Lorraine Johnson will discuss how to create habitat gardens for native pollinators, particularly in small spaces and on balconies.
 The focus will be on beautiful combinations of native plants that provide nectar and pollen for native bees.

 Lorraine Johnson is the author of more than 10 books related to environmental issues, urban agriculture, and native plant gardening.
 A third edition of her classic 100 Easy-to-Grow Native Plants for Canadian Gardens was recently published.
 Some of her other books include City Farmer: Adventures in Urban Food Growing, The New Ontario Naturalized Garden; Tending the Earth: A Gardener’s Manifesto; and Grow Wild!
 She is the Canadian editor for a number of gardening books including What Plant Where Encyclopedia; Canadian Gardener’s Guide; and Garden Plants and Flowers: A-Z Guide to the Best Plants for your Garden.
 She is also the editor of the essay collection The Natural Treasures of Carolinian Canada.